 "For financial aid purposes, a student is considered "dependent" if he or she is under 24, unmarried, and has no legal dependents at the time the Free Application for Federal Student Aid is submitted.
 (Exceptions are made for veterans, wards of court, and other special circumstances.)
 If a student is considered dependent, then the income and the assets of the parent have to be reported on the FAFSA."

-6. Do you have children who will receive more than half of their support from you between July 1, 2023, and June 30, 2024?
-Note this question is about the student, not the parent!
+6. The student has children or other people, excluding your spouse, who will receive more than half of their support from you between July 1, 2025, and June 30, 2026.

-8. At anytime since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?
+7. The student, since he/she turned age 13, had both parents deceased, was in foster care or was a dependent or ward of the court.

-9. As determined by a court in your state of legal residence, are you or were you an emancipated minor?
+8. As determined by a court in your state of legal residence, the student was an emancipated minor.
 (Note: you must be able to provide a copy of the court papers and they must still be in effect, or in effect when you turned 18.)

-11. At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+10. At any time on or after July 1, 2024, the student was unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless.

-If you can truthfully answer "yes" to any question above, you are likely considered an independent student for financial aid purposes.
+If any of these situations apply to the student, you are likely considered an independent student for financial aid purposes.
 This is not the same as being independent for income tax purposes.
 Regardless if you consider yourself an independent student or dependent student, the school will make the final determination and decide how much federal student financial aid, and other types of financial aid, that they will offer you.
 So learn about the options and how to maximize your financial aid package.

 Learn more about FAFSA parental information that will be required, especially if your parents are divorced or other special circumstances.